- In the United States, roughly 2 per 1,000 people each year have some kind of head injury. Many do not seek medical care.

-One goal of these interventions is to help the head-injured person adapt to his or her injury cognitively and emotionally.
-Another is to help the person master skills and behaviors that will help him or her reach personal goals.
+One goal of these interventions is to help the head-injured person adapt to their injury cognitively and emotionally.
+Another is to help the person master skills and behaviors that will help them reach personal goals.
 These interventions also help family members learn ways that they can help the head-injured person and themselves cope with the challenges a head injury poses.

 These interventions can be especially important in establishing realistic expectations for outcome and pace of improvement.

 Behavior modification has been shown to be very helpful in rehabilitation of brain-injured persons.
 These techniques may be used to discourage impulsive, aggressive, or socially inappropriate behaviors.
 They also help counteract the apathy and withdrawal common in head-injured persons.